 This is when the juices mingles, the flavors steep, and things just get yummy.
 And of course, the smell is killer.
 Sometimes, it gets a bit hard to wait, but the good thing about being the cook is you get to taste test, You know, just to make sure things are coming along like they should.

 About 5 minutes before you are ready to serve, you throw in the shrimp!
 They cook fast, so just a few minutes is all it takes for them to turn pink and firm up.
 And that’s all you’re looking for out of them.

 And just look at that.
 Look at what we did!
 Look at those veggies and shrimp and sausage.
 That’s a good thing right there.
 And your family’s going to agree… If you can get them to stop eating long enough to say anything.

-You’ll find the recipe for the Green Chile Rice on the recipe card below.
+You’ll find the recipe for the Green Chile Rice by using this link.
 Super easy, and it takes rice to a whole new level!
 Make sure to cook the rice while letting your gumbo simmer so that everything is ready to serve at the same time.
-I use Minute Rice because, well, why not??
+I use Minute Rice sometimes because, well, why not??
 Laissez les bon temps rouler, my friends!

 ***Want to save this recipe?
 Here’s a pin!***